rspockframework/rspock/README.md

 RSpock, although having valid Ruby syntax, has different semantics in certain contexts, so that we can offer a more expressive and readable syntax.
 As such, we perform AST transformations on the code to produce semantically valid-in-context Ruby code.

 This is achieved by the `transform!` "method call" above.
-This doesn't actually call anything, it instead is an annotation exposed by the `ast_transform` module that picks up whatever AST transformations are passed and runs them before compilation into Ruby instructions.
+This doesn't actually call anything, it instead is an annotation exposed by the `ast_transform` module that picks up whatever AST transformations are passed as arguments and runs them before compilation into Ruby instructions.
 The transformations required by RSpock are encapsulated in `RSpock::AST::Transformation`.

 ## Development